Navodila za uporabo Prekliči

 UI of Export tab showcasing various social media platforms your media can be exported to.

-Your media can be directly exported to popular social media platforms.
+Your media can be exported to popular social media platforms with direct integration for posting to TikTok from inside Premiere Pro.

 Namig: